masteringmodernpayments/book/pci.md

 ### Installing the certificate at Heroku

 At this point, you'll need to attach the SSL certificate to your application.
-With Heroku, [this is easy][heroku_ssl].
+With Heroku, [this is easy][pci-heroku_ssl].

 ```bash
 $ heroku addons:add ssl:endpoint